Top 10 Destinations in Morocco

 Our pick #3

-The Erg Chebbi sand dunes on the western flank of the vast Sahara Desert are spectacular.
-Wave upon wave of orange dunes, which reach up to 250m in height, roll out into the distance creating endless patterns of light and shade and the most spectacular panoramic vistas.
+The Erg Chebbi sand dunes on the western flank of the vast Sahara Desert are nothing short of spectacular.
+Wave upon wave of orange dunes, which reach up to 250m in height, roll out into the distance creating endless patterns of light and shade and the most astonishing panoramic vistas.
 The best way to experience the desert is to take an epic camel trek across the rolling dunes and spend a night at a remote Berber camp under the most incredible blanket of stars.
 Of course, there is more to the Sahara than just ogling at the landscape and the heavens.
 During the day, travellers who make it as far as the Sahara will be confronted with an array of exciting activities, including sand skiing, sand boarding and quad biking over the dunes.
-For those with aching muscles, you can enjoy a Sahara spa day, which means burying yourself to the neck in burning hot sand.
+For those with aching muscles, you can enjoy a Sahara spa day, which means burying yourself to the neck in hot sand.

 Our pick #4

-The enchanting coastal town of Essaouira has an 18th century, fortified medina.
-The town has now extended beyond its ancient walls, but is still small enough to explore on foot and any city gate leads to the medina, so you’re unlikely to get lost.
+The enchanting coastal town of Essaouira has an 18th century fortified medina.
+The town has now extended beyond its ancient walls, but is still small enough to explore on foot.
+Any city gate leads to the medina so you’re unlikely to get lost.
 There's a broad, sandy beach in front of the medina and plenty of cafés and restaurants with outside terraces for al fresco dining.
 Blue doors and window frames abound in Essaouira, as do art galleries, jewellery stalls and other handicraft stalls.
 Activities on offer in Essaouira include horse riding and wind surfing.
 Laid back Essaouira is the perfect place to enjoy some rest and relaxations after exploring Morocco's bustling Imperial Cities.
 Check out our suggestions for things to do in Essaouira.

 Our pick #5